You know how tempting it is to grab that bucket of premixed tile mastic off of the shelf for your tile project.

 Can you use mastic on large porcelain tiles?

-Typically, it’s not OK to use premixed tile adhesives for large format porcelain tiles.
+Typically, it’s not OK to use premixed tile adhesives for 12×24 tiles and other large formats.
 Most large format tiles exceed the maximum size limitations that are listed in the premixed adhesive’s data sheets.

 Mastic for glass tile